Keeping Washington DC streets safe with virtual reality

 In order to create the intended look and feel, the 3D VR environments in the final experience needed to align with physical automobiles used at event activations, a unique design challenge indeed.
 In addition, by leveraging ‘gaze-based’ interactivity, CM&D was able to create an experience that was easy to use, even for first-time VR participants.

 It was important to MWCG that the experience feel as real as possible.
 Similar to the Look Twice project, they asked that the VR environments be composed of actual film footage in addition to computer-generated graphics.
-This required the blending of live-action VR video and 3D environments to create the final intended illusion.
-CM&D provided all the cast and crew required to successfully film on public roadways in the DC area as well as built a custom VR camera solution needed to capture the required footage.
+This required the blending of live-action 360 video and 3D environments to create the final intended illusion.
+CM&D provided all the cast and crew required to successfully film on public roadways in the DC area as well as built a custom 360 video camera solution needed to capture the required footage.

-With the final VR videos in hand, the experience was moved over to the Unity 3D game engine for the addition of the computer-generated environments.
+With the final 360 videos in hand, the experience was moved over to the Unity 3D game engine for the addition of the computer-generated environments.
 Adding the custom UI interface and a few gamification components brought the final experience together nicely.
 Users are put to the test and awarded points for how effectively they can spot cyclists and pedestrians on Washington DC area roadways.

 Distribution Strategy & Development